-All lengths of hair can be styled this way – simply section out the coils to a size that’s suitable for your length; smaller sections for shorter tresses, bigger ones if you have longer strands.
+All hair lengths can be styled this way – simply section out the coils to a size suitable for your length; smaller sections for shorter tresses, bigger ones if you have longer strands.

 Follow these simple steps to create stunning Bantu Knot-out curls: